hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - tool to protect sensitive data throughout the full environment: <span style="color: #bb6600;">Cloudluck</span>
   - cloud solution that will monitor traffic, create incidents based on events, and integrate with other cloud solutions via an API: <span style="color: #bb6600;">Cisco Cloudlock</span>
   - API-based solution to secure users, data, and applications in the cloud and operate as a cloud-native CASB: <span style="color: #bb6600;">Cloudlock</span>
+  - API-based broker that helps reduce compromises, application risks, and data breaches in an environment that is not on-premise: <span style="color: #bb6600;">Cloudlock</span>
   - a cloud access security broker function: <span style="color: #bb6600;">integrate with other cloud solutions via APIs and monitors and creates incidents based on events from the cloud solution</span>
   - Cloudlock Apps Firewall to mitigate security concerns from an application perspective: <span style="color: #bb6600;">discover and control cloud apps<span style="color: #bb6600;"> that are connected to a company’s corporate environment
   - the function of Cisco Cloudlock for data security: <span style="color: #bb6600;">data loss prevention</span>